Clan Amir 03-12

-Dream Boats is located in a region where the local economy has collapsed, mostly due to the closure of the boatyard.
-Reactivating the boatyard provides employment for hundreds and is the key to revitalising the region.
+Dream Boats is located in a region of Berant where the local economy has collapsed, mostly due to the closure of the boatyard.
+Reactivating the boatyard provides employment for hundreds of people, and it’s the key to revitalising the whole region.
 They overcharge heavily on the luxury fit-outs for the yachts, spreading most of the extra fit-out money among the local workers via higher wages and bonuses.
-They're soon employing over four hundred people and producing fifteen boats a week for various markets.
+They’re soon employing over four hundred people, and are producing fifteen boats a week for the various markets.
 The sales of Nolar are just as good.